 Wineries in Paso Robles

-Easily worth a visit all on it’s own, Justin Vineyards is a premiere destination spot in the Paso Robles AVA.
+Easily worth a visit all on its own, Justin Vineyards is a premier destination spot in the Paso Robles AVA.
 Thirty minutes through the mountains (18 miles west of downtown Paso Robles), and you can get away from it all.
 Justin features a dedicated hospitality staff to guide you through a complete winery experience, including:

 - Daily Wine Tastings